NESWare/NESWare.github.io/_posts/2023-04-16-visualizing-a-live-cpp-model-in-python.md

 };
 ```

 It is important to note that this class does not capture the while-loop!
 While we could have done so, the while-loop is less a part of the model and more a part of the executor of the model.
 It represents the flow of time, which users of the model should control.
+What this class *does* allow us to do is create a set of particles, and then advance their state through time.

 With our `ParticleSystem` class now ready we can expose it to Python using `pybind11`!